 Traduco Srl offers sworn translations, legalizations and apostilles under the Hague Convention.

-Sworn translations are required whenever the translation of a text has to be certified as legally valid via a declaration attesting to its fidelity to the original text.
+Sworn translations are required whenever the translation of a text has to be certified as legally valid.
 Traduco Srl offers sworn translation services for all the projects it manages, declaring the correspondence between original and translated text in an oath made in the presence of the legal authorities.

 Traduco Srl also offers legalization services (or Hague apostille services) for the official international recognition of translated documents via the verification of the legal status of the authority signing the sworn translation.